chargebee/chargebee-java/README.md

 - **Status**: The current development status for the library version. **Beta** versions are feature-complete but may have breaking changes. **Active** major versions are currently being maintained and continue to get backward-compatible changes. **Inactive** versions no longer receive any updates.
 - **Branch**: The branch in this repository containing the source code for the latest release of the library version.
 Every version of the library has been [tagged](https://github.com/chargebee/chargebee-java/tags).
 You can check out the source code for any version using its tag.

-🔴 **Attention**: The support for v2 will eventually be discontinued on **December 31st 2023** and will no longer receive any further updates.
-We strongly recommend upgrading to the latest version as soon as possible.
+🔴 **Attention**: The support for v3 will eventually be discontinued on **December 31st 2026** and will no longer receive any further updates.
+We strongly recommend upgrading to v4 as soon as possible.
 See our [migration guide](docs/MIGRATION_GUIDE.md) for detailed upgrade instructions.

 **Note:** See the [changelog](CHANGELOG.md) for a history of changes.